asalov/siteground-task/README.md

 You can delete or rename the other files.

 ## API
-The API is built using [json-server](https://github.com/typicode/json-server).<br>
-If you have installed it globally, you can run it using the following command:<br>
+The API is built using [json-server](https://github.com/typicode/json-server).
+If you have installed it globally, you can run it using the following command:

 `json-server --watch db.json --port 3001`

 ## Available Scripts